jacksoom/DTVM/CONTRIBUTING.md

    - Except for the licenses granted herein, You reserve all right, title, and interest in and to Your Contributions.
    - Your Contributions are provided "AS IS" WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-5. **Notification of Changes**: You agree to notify Ant Group Co., Ltd. of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.
+5. **Notification of Changes**: You agree to notify the DTVM authors. of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.

 ### Corporate Contributor License Agreement